Difference Between Phototrophs and Chemotrophs

 Phototrophs vs Chemotrophs

 The difference between Phototrophs and Chemotrophs is Phototrophs consume sunlight as the source of energy to undergo photosynthesis, but Chemotrophs use chemical reactions and undergo chemosynthesis to get energy.
 Chemotrophs do not use sunlight to undergo chemosynthesis.
-Chemotrophs use energy from the oxidation of the carbon compounds.
-Phototrophs consume the sunlight and turn it into chemical energy.
+Chemotrophs use energy from the oxidation of carbon compounds.
+Phototrophs consume sunlight and turn it into chemical energy.

 Phototrophs vs Chemotrophs